SeanCPP/sdotcode-DataLib/README.md

     }
 }
 ```

+That's all you need for a basic CRUD service abstraction you can **Inject** into your API controller, Blazor component, etc

+## The IDataStore interface
+In order to make this work, we need to plug an IDataStore implemenation into the **DI** containers.
+So far, there are two (2) built-in IDataStore implementations (more are coming):
+**InMemoryDataStore** and **HttpClientDataStore**

+The **InMemoryDataStore** is essentially just an adapter for a List<T> which allows for easy mocking abstractions

+ The **HttpClientDataStore** is more interesting.

+## The HttpClientDataStore

-By subclassing the ExtendedControllerBase, we get a fully-featured CRUD API for that model class.
+By subclassing the ExtendedControllerBase, we get a fully-featured CRUD API for that model class generated automatically.

 When HttpClientDataStore is registered as the IDataStore in your front-end app (Blazor, winforms, console app, etc)
 It will make HTTP requests to the appropriate endpoints to handle the data.